Foreign brokers set to sell Japanese stocks

 ----------------------------------------

-SELL 1.2 million shares (Reporting by Mari Saito; Editing by Edwina Gibbs)
+SELL 10.6 million shares (Reporting by Mari Saito; Editing by Joseph Radford)